michidk/canny-edge-detector/README.md

 Canny Edge Detector Prototype
 ===

 This is a microservice prototype, which runs the [Canny Edge Detection](https://en.wikipedia.org/wiki/Canny_edge_detector) algorithm on images uploaded to an REST endpoint.
-This was written in three hours so expect bugs and errors.
+This was written in three hours as part of an interview assignment so expect bugs and errors.

 ## Run